Can you tell a little about your first VR experience?

 What motivates you to lead sessions with EvolVR?

-How would you describe the session you lead?
+How would you describe the sessions you lead?

 What is your hope for the future of VR meditation?